 In Vitro Fertilization

-UAB Medicine’s nationally recognized physicians have years of experience in diagnosing and treating both male and female infertility.
-We treat infertility with a team approach that includes a urologist, a reproductive endocrinologist, specialized nurses, and laboratory scientists.
 A variety of conventional treatments are available, including corrective microsurgery.
-For those who do not have a condition that can be treated, procedures such as intrauterine insemination or in vitro fertilization (IVF) may be used to help a couple get pregnant.
-Our fertility experts will determine a treatment plan that is best suited for each individual man and his partner.
-As a major center for research, UAB Medicine continues to investigate new advances in fertility treatment aimed at increasing the chances of conceiving healthy babies.
+For those who do not have a condition that can be treated, procedures like IVF or intrauterine insemination may be used to help a woman get pregnant.
+Our fertility experts will determine a treatment plan that is best suited for each individual.
+As a major center for research, UAB Medicine continues to study new fertility treatments that may increase the chances of conceiving a healthy baby.

 Care Providers